Family Lawyer Colorado

-Draft a Pre-Nuptial or Post-Nuptial Agreement – If you began your business before you were married, you may be able to protect it by asking your fiance to sign a prenup agreement.
+- Draft a Pre-Nuptial or Post-Nuptial Agreement – If you began your business before you were married, you may be able to protect it by asking your fiance to sign a prenup agreement.
 If you fail to do this before you are married, you can draft a postnuptial agreement that affords similar, if not the same, protection for your business.
 You don’t have to be extremely wealthy to have these legal documents.
-Rather, if you want to protect your assets before you are married, you can likely benefit from a pre or post nuptial.
+Rather, if you want to protect your assets before you are married, you can likely benefit from a pre or post-nuptial.
 A family lawyer in Colorado can draft both for you.

-Let Go of Other Assets – If you have already begun the divorce process, and did not take any preventative measures, you may still be able to protect your business.
-Consider letting go other valuable assets such as your retirement accounts, your house, car, or other items.
+- Let Go of Other Assets – If you have already begun the divorce process, and did not take any preventative measures, you may still be able to protect your business.
+Consider letting go of other valuable assets such as your retirement accounts, your house, car, or other items.
 By giving your spouse assets that are the same value of the business they would have received, you may be able to retain all of your business.

-Make Payments – You might be able to save your business by arranging monthly payments, or a lump sum, to your ex spouse for their share of the business.
+- Make Payments – You might be able to save your business by arranging monthly payments, or a lump sum, to your ex-spouse for their share of the business.
 These payments can come from the businesses’ cash flow or a bank loan.

-Evaluate Your Business – Before you give anything away, you should ask a third party to evaluate your business.
-This person could be court appointed, a financial analyst, or a lawyer.
-By knowing the worth of your business, you can ensure your ex spouse does not receive anything more than they deserve.
+- Evaluate Your Business – Before you give anything away, you should ask a third party to evaluate your business.
+This person could be court-appointed, a financial analyst, or a lawyer.
+By knowing the worth of your business, you can ensure your ex-spouse does not receive anything more than they deserve.